oscar-online/ARIMA-Financial-Model-Project/README.md

 script contains the raw code from all my work thus far in Python

+garch script is a working extension to this

 Emissions Vs Pricing VAR.ipynb is an exploratory project into implementing Vector Autoregressive Models to my framework